 Before Lessons can Begin

 Learning the piano takes time and commitment.
 The following must be completed before enrolling in the Suzuki program.
+About Suzuki: Go here for a quick overview of the Suzuki Method.
+Ages 3 and up.

 - Observe a lesson